 Peterhouse has a strong tradition in Engineering, with notable alumni including Babbage, Kelvin, Whittle and Cockerell.
 Although undergraduate work is centred around the University Engineering Department, which is next door to Peterhouse on Trumpington Street, College teaching is also significant.
-The College currently has a total of six Fellows in Engineering, who teach in all the main disciplines as well as directing studies for each undergraduate year.
+The College currently has a total of five Fellows in Engineering, who teach in all the main disciplines as well as directing studies for each undergraduate year.
 This enables most first and second year supervisions to be given in College by Fellows of Peterhouse, amounting to approximately two hours of supervising per week during term.
 College-based supervisions may continue in later years in cases where options chosen coincide with Fellows' specialist interests, although many are arranged with other specialists in the Department.

 Engineering is one of the larger subjects taught in Peterhouse, with typically 10 undergraduates being admitted each year.
 There is also a strong community of graduate students working towards the M.Phil. and Ph.D.

 In terms of entry requirements, A level Mathematics and A level Physics (or their equivalents) are essential, and it is expected that candidates who have had the opportunity to study A level Further Mathematics at school, or perhaps through the Advanced Mathematics Support Programme, will have done so.
 There is the opportunity to state on your My Cambridge Application Form if you have not had the opportunity to take Further Mathematics.
 Science and technology subjects are desirable and Chemistry is of some use generally.
 We consider Mathematics and Physics essential subjects for Engineering, and we would expect the highest levels of achievement to be in these subjects, whatever the qualifications studied.
 For applicants studying the International Baccalaureate, we expect the Mathematics option taken to be Analysis and Approaches.
 If this is not available to you, please contact the Admissions Office.